Inspiral-merger-ringdown waveforms for black-hole binaries with non-precessing spins

 We have examined the ``faithfulness''~\cite{DIS98} of the new templates in reproducing the hybrid waveforms by computing the \emph{match} (noise-weighted inner product) with the hybrids.
 Loss of the SNR due to the ``mismatch'' between the template and the true signal is determined by the match maximized over the whole template bank -- called \emph{fitting factor} (FF).
 The standard criteria for templates used in searches is that FF $>$ 0.965, which corresponds to a loss of no more than 10\% of signals.

 Match and FF of the analytical waveforms with the equal- (unequal-) spin hybrid waveforms are plotted in Fig.~\ref{fig:FFAndFaithfulSpinLIGO} (Fig.~\ref{fig:FFAndFaithfulSpinLIGOUneqSpin}), using the Initial LIGO design noise spectrum~\cite{InitLIGOSRD}.
 Note that the analytical waveform family is constructed employing \emph{only} the equal-spin hybrid waveforms (Fig.~\ref{fig:FFAndFaithfulSpinLIGO}).
 The PN--NR matching region used to construct the unequal-spin hybrids (Fig.~\ref{fig:FFAndFaithfulSpinLIGOUneqSpin}) are also different from that used for equal-spin hybrids.
-These figures demonstrate the efficacy of the analytical templates in reproducing the target waveforms -- templates are ``faithful'' (match $>$ 0.965) \emph{either} when the masses \emph{or} the spins are equal, while they are \emph{always} ``effectual''~\cite{DIS98} in detection (FF $>$ 0.965)~\footnote{Analysis with hybrid waveforms constructed using ``TaylorT4'' PN waveforms also produced high FFs.}.
-In contrast, the bottom left plot of Fig.~\ref{fig:FFAndFaithfulSpinLIGO} shows the FF of the non-spinning IMR template family proposed in~\cite{Ajith:2007kx,Ajith:2007xh} with the equal-spin hybrid waveforms.
-FFs as low as 0.8 suggest that up to 50\% binaries may go undetected if nonspinning IMR templates are employed to search for binaries with high (aligned) spins.
+These figures demonstrate the efficacy of the analytical templates in reproducing the target waveforms -- templates are ``faithful'' (match $>$ 0.965) \emph{either} when the masses \emph{or} the spins are equal, while they are \emph{always} ``effectual''~\cite{DIS98} in detection (FF $>$ 0.965).
+In contrast, the bottom left plot of Fig.~\ref{fig:FFAndFaithfulSpinLIGO} shows the FF of the non-spinning IMR template family proposed in~\cite{Ajith:2007kx,Ajith:2007xh} with the equal-spin hybrids.
+FFs as low as 0.8 suggest that up to 50\% of binaries may go undetected if nonspinning IMR templates are employed to search for binaries with high (aligned) spins.